Motorcycle licence requirements

 Law MV(DL)R regs 6 & 12, & RTO 1981 Art 13

-To obtain your full moped or motorcycle licence you must pass a motorcycle theory test, manoeuvres test and practical motorcycle test on a two-wheeled motorcycle.
+To get your full moped or motorcycle licence you must pass a motorcycle theory test, manoeuvres test and practical motorcycle test on a two-wheeled motorcycle.

 Law MV(DL)R reg 27